RobiNN1/phpCacheAdmin/README.md

 - PHP >= 8.2 (Use [v1 branch](https://github.com/RobiNN1/phpCacheAdmin/tree/v1.x) if you need support for >=7.4)
 - Redis server >= 4.0
 - Memcached server >= 1.4.31.
-SASL is not supported because there is no way to get the keys.
+SASL is not supported because there is no way to get the keys
+- sqlite3 extension for metrics

 > It is not necessary to have all dashboards enabled.